 Back in 2015, iOS 9 introduced a cool iPad feature allowing you to slide two fingers across the virtual keyboard in order to move the insertion point or select a chunk of text with precision.

-iPhone 6s has helped elevated the feature to new heights thanks to its 3D Touch hardware.
+iPhone 6s helped elevate the feature to new heights thanks to its 3D Touch hardware.

-And with iOS 12, Apple is bringing this super-handy precise cursor positioning and text selection to its non-3D Touch smartphones and the iPod touch media player.
-In other words, iOS 12 lets customers reap the benefits of accurate cursor control afforded by dedicated 3D Touch hardware but on devices that lack 3D Touch, like iPhone SE and iPhone 5s.
+And with iOS 12, Apple brought this super-handy precise cursor positioning and text selection to its non-3D Touch smartphones and the iPod touch media player.
+In other words, iOS 12, and later, lets customers reap the benefits of accurate cursor control afforded by dedicated 3D Touch hardware but on devices that lack 3D Touch.

 1) Open an app you’d like (suggestion: Notes) and bring up iOS’s virtual keyboard.